saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``False``

 The ``iscsi_grains`` setting will enable the ``iscsi_iqn`` grain on the minion.
-Since this grain is expensivem it is disabled by default.
+Since this grain is expensive, it is disabled by default.

 .. code-block:: yaml